vicnet/vcad/README.md

 -------

-This is a OpenSCAD library, similar to MCAD, with useful, documented, tested features (constants, functions or modules).
+This is a OpenSCAD library, similar to MCAD, with useful, documented, tested features and examples (constants, functions or modules).

+Add vcad directory (or symbolic link on linux) in OpenSCAD libraries directory.

 Contents
 --------